 28This is even true when stamp duty is replaced by a property tax.
-Stamp duty and property tax both raise a similar amount of revenue and as a result, will have a similar impact on the amortised user cost of housing if p is affected in the same way by both taxes consumption and towards housing consumption.
-As the selling price increases, there is an increase in the supply of housing of 2.3% and 3.8% in the property tax and consumption tax cases, respectively.
+Stamp duty and property tax both raise a similar amount of revenue and as a result, will have a similar impact on the amortized user cost of housing if p is affected in the same way by both taxes.